Summer Reading

 English II

-Read Ex Marks the Spot then write on the following prompt.
+Read The Joy Luck Club and then write on the following prompt.

-For this essay, write a personal narrative that reflects on your own experience of navigating cultural expectations in your life and how a second chance—or a moment of growth—impacted you.
+For this essay, write a personal narrative that reflects on your own experience with family expectations, identity, or communication and how a moment of growth—or a shift in perspective—impacted you.

 In your narrative, be sure to:

-1. Describe a moment when you encountered a challenge related to your cultural identity, traditions, or expectations.
+1. Describe a moment when you experienced a challenge related to family expectations, identity, or communication.

-2. Reflect on how this experience shaped your understanding of yourself and your relationships with others.
+2. Reflect on how this experience shaped your understanding of yourself or your relationships with others.

-3. Explain how you were able to navigate or overcome this challenge, whether through a second chance, a change in perspective, or a moment of growth.
+3. Explain how you were able to navigate or respond to this challenge, whether through a change in perspective, improved communication, or personal growth.

-4. Conclude by reflecting on how this experience has influenced your personal growth or understanding of different cultures.
+4. Conclude by reflecting on how this experience has influenced your personal growth or your understanding of relationships and identity.

 Guiding Questions:

-* How did your cultural background influence the way you approached or reacted to the situation?
+- How did your background or family influence the way you reacted to this situation?

 Requirements: